DarrelASandbox/playground-security/README.md

     - Password guessing attack (social engineering)
       - John from IT, needs your help
     - Dictionary attack
-      - Dictionary words that are hased and tests
+      - Dictionary words that are hashed and tests
     - Brute force attack
       - Guessing or targeted hashes
     - Username enumeration